Jaya Jaya Myra

-Jaya Jaya Myra is a published author and speaker on natural health, wellness, spirituality and mind body wellbeing.
+Jaya Jaya Myra is a published author and speaker on natural health, wellness, spirituality and mind-body wellbeing.
 Her work emphasizes integrative mind-body approaches to wellness and stress reduction.
 She is based in New York City.

 Background

 Jaya Jaya Myra became physically incapacitated by a clinically-diagnosed case of fibromyalgia while working as a research scientist and pursuing a PhD in cell and molecular biology; she was subsequently released from her employment on disability.
 After running through a course of conventional medical treatment with no change in her condition, she turned to complementary and alternative "healing modalities" which included meditation, mindfulness practices, and other aspects of Eastern philosophy.
 Using these approaches, she claims to have completely regained her health, which led her to advocate and teach techniques for natural health and wellness.

-Jaya Jaya Myra's approach shows the interconnections between purpose, spirituality and health, which she gave a TEDx talk on in November 2018.
-She created The WELL Method as a framework for these teachings to teach people the 4 cornerstones to a purpose-filled, healthy life.
+Jaya Jaya Myra's approach claims to show the interconnections between purpose, spirituality and health, which she gave a TEDx talk on in November 2018.
+She created The WELL Method as a framework for these teachings to teach people what she calls the four cornerstones to a purpose-filled, healthy life.
 The WELL Method and more on the connection of purpose, spirituality and health are the subject of her upcoming book with Post Hill Press, The Soul of Purpose.